LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ## Pod Pairing Failures

 Have you seen an error message during the pairing process for a new pod?
-The most common messages are "No response from pod" or "Pod sent ack instead of response", as shown below.
+The most common messages are `No response from pod` or `Pod sent ack instead of response`, as shown below.

 ![img/pod-pair-fail.jpg](img/pod-pair-fail.jpg){width="550"}
 {align="center"}